holo-q/thauten/README.md

 **Thauten** /θɔːˈtiːn/ – *"That which folds and unfolds thought within itself."*

 An experimental reinforcement learning project testing the Semiodynamics Framework through the evolution of reasoner models using GRPO and Prime Intellect's [Verifiers](https://github.com/willccbb/verifiers) library.
+The goal is to engineer models whose internal narrative consistency makes extraordinary computation feel like the natural next-token prediction — essentially creating "miracle-level" reasoning capabilities.

 ## Overview

 Thauten is a research experiment that implements and validates the theoretical concepts from the Semiodynamics Framework by training advanced reasoning models.
 The project explores novel reinforcement learning techniques, focusing on the evolution of cognitive capabilities through structured RL approaches.

 This project serves as a practical testbed for:

 - **Cognitive Fence Training**: Using XML-style tags to scaffold reasoning abilities
 - **GRPO Optimization**: Advanced reinforcement learning techniques for reasoning tasks
 - **Symbolic Compression**: Teaching models to think in compressed representations